martinsanyanwu/martinsanyanwu/README.md

 - 👋 Hi, I’m Martins Anyanwu
-- 👀 I’m passionate about working with data to extract insights
+- 👀 I’m passionate about working with data to extract valuable insights
-- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on data analysis projects
 - 📫 How to reach me email: martinsanyanwu12@gmail.com